-- Emergency eyewashes shall be located within a 10 second fast walk from any location where wet bench work, machining operations, or soldering is performed. - Access to emergency eyewashes shall be immediate: eyewash access is not to be blocked by glassware, equipment, carboys, etc. - Eyewashes that are located on/near sinks and which drain into the sink, or eyewashes that are independent of sinks but that are plumbed with a drain or are adjacent to a floor drain shall be tested/flushed for no less than one minute every week by the laboratory staff.
-This test is to be recorded on a tag on the eyewash or on a record sheet posted prominently near by. - Eyewashes which are independent of sinks and have no immediate access to drains shall be tested/flushed once per year by Georgia Tech Facilities and the test recorded on the eyewash tag.
-Laboratory groups are encouraged to flush these eyewashes more often and record the test on the tag or on a record sheet posted prominently near by. - For information on how to use an eyewash, see emergency procedures, below.
+- Emergency eyewashes shall be located within a 10 second fast walk from any location where wet bench work, machining operations, or soldering is performed. - Access to emergency eyewashes shall be immediate: eyewash access is not to be blocked by glassware, equipment, carboys, etc. - Eyewashes that are located on/near sinks and which drain into the sink, or eyewashes that are independent of sinks shall be visually inspected and activated once per week.
+Federal guidelines (ANSI Standard Z358.1-2014) state that plumbed emergency eyewash units must be activated weekly to flush the line, verify operation and inspected annually. - Perform a visual inspection looking for plugged nozzles, broken eyewash caps, cracked bowls, broken levers, and debris in the bowl.
+Nozzles and bowls shall be kept clean of visual debris. - Laboratory staff shall flush the emergency eyewash units until the water is clear (recommendation is between 1 and 3 minutes). - Check for flow.
+The water stream should be about six inches long, with both streams crossing at the center of the eyewash nozzle. - Record the date the eyewash unit was inspected and tested, sign or initial the record sheet and post prominently nearby. - For information on how to use an eyewash, see emergency procedures, below.